JananiVelmurugan/tl-jun-batch/README.md

 Include appropriate getters and setters in all the given classes.
 Create a class Main to capture the input details from the user and display the calculated area to the user.

 Sample Input and Output 1:
-1. Rectangle
+A. Rectangle
-2. Square
+B. Square
-3. Circle
+C. Circle
-4. Hexagon
+D. Hexagon
 Area Calculator --- Choose your shape
-4
+D
 Enter Side:
 20
 Area of Hexagon is: 0.00